vidjil/vidjil/doc/server.md

 !!!
 Warning
     Some binaries working on your computer may not work inside container environment.
     For compatibilities reasons,
-    keep in mind that some softwares need to be build inside a docker image to get correct libraries and compillers.
+    keep in mind that some softwares need to be build inside a docker image to get correct libraries and compilers.

 When the software has compatible inputs and outputs, it will be enough